transformerrohit/machine_learning/regression/1_simple_linear_regression/simple_linear_regression.md

 X = dataset.iloc[:, :-1].values
 y = dataset.iloc[:, 1].values
 ```
+- X - Independent Variable
+- y - Dependent Variable
 pandas read_csv() method is used to read the csv file
 ```python
 iloc[:, :-1]
 ```
-explanation of above syntax the left side of , is rows & right side of , is columns
+**explanation of above syntax & intuition**
+the left side of comma is rows & right side of comma is columns
 1:3 means all the columns from index 1 to 2.
 Lower bound is ignored
 :-1 means all the columns except the last one
 ```python